-7. How do the hierarchically clustered data agree with your k-means clustering results from question 4 above?

-8. Download the file of yeast protein phylogenetic profiles from the course web site.
+- 7. How do the hierarchically clustered data agree with your k-means clustering results from question 4 above?
+Support your answer with a couple of examples. - 8.
+Download the file of yeast protein phylogenetic profiles from the course web site.
 Each entry in this file is the phylogenetic profile of a yeast protein.
 Following the name_location are 149 numbers, each indicating the similarity of the protein to the best matching protein in one of 149 genomes.
-The numbers correspond to the genome names listed in the first line of the file.

-9. In Eisen's Cluster program, load in the phylogenetic profile data you downloaded in step 8.
+The numbers correspond to the genome names listed in the first line of the file. - 9.
+In Eisen's Cluster program, load in the phylogenetic profile data you downloaded in step 8.
 Cluster all of the genes with hierarchical clustering.
 Do genes with similar subcellular locations cluster?
-Several subcellular compartments show better clustering than others---print out 3 clusters where many of the proteins come from the same location.

-10. Likewise, try clustering the genes (hierarchical clustering will be fine) based on their microarray-measured mRNA co-expression patterns (also downloadable from the course web site).
-Print out 3 clusters where many of the proteins come from the same location.

-11. Which types of features, mRNA expression, amino acid frequencies, or phylogenetic profiles, seems to be working the best to organize the proteins in a manner consistent with their subcellular locations?
-Why should you expect each of these features to inform us about subcellular locations of proteins?

-12. Even though not all of the genes from the same location cluster together, the data can still be used to predict the subcellular location of proteins.
+Several subcellular compartments show better clustering than others---print out 3 clusters where many of the proteins come from the same location. - 10.
+Likewise, try clustering the genes (hierarchical clustering will be fine) based on their microarray-measured mRNA co-expression patterns (also downloadable from the course web site).
+Print out 3 clusters where many of the proteins come from the same location. - 11.
+Which types of features, mRNA expression, amino acid frequencies, or phylogenetic profiles, seem to be working the best to organize the proteins in a manner consistent with their subcellular locations?
+Why should you expect these features to inform us about subcellular locations of proteins? - 12.
+Even though not all of the genes from the same location cluster together, the data can still be used to predict the subcellular location of proteins.
 Suggest a strategy for predicting the subcellular locations of yeast genes that exploits the fact that very small clusters of co-inherited (or co-expressed or similar composition) proteins have similar subcellular locations.

-13. How might you predict the subcellular locations of the proteins based on combining the information from the different types of features associated with each gene?